Saturday, 4 April 2020

 Deacey resigned to be replaced by Simon Collins before returning soon after for a second spell.
 The 2010-11 campaign also ended in play-off disappointment, this time with a defeat on penalties in the semi-final at Horsfall Stadium against FC United of Manchester.

-The play-offs were reached again the following season.
+The playoffs were reached again the following season.
 A home hammering of Hednesford Town was followed up by a 1-0 win at the same venue as revenge was gained against FC United of Manchester thanks to a Tom Greaves goal in extra time.

 The team had also reached the first round of the FA Cup before somehow getting beat 8-1 away to AFC Totton before securing a spot at the same stage the following season where they went down 3-1 to Doncaster Rovers at the Keepmoat Stadium.

-The Dallas based Bradford born businessman Gareth Roberts took over the club with Deacey being replaced by his young assistant Martin Drury in the summer of 2015; who in turn departed the following March with Darren Edmondson coming in as new manager.
+The Dallas-based Bradford-born businessman Gareth Roberts took over the club with Deacey being replaced by his young assistant Martin Drury in the summer of 2015, who in turn departed the following March with Darren Edmondson coming in as new manager.

 Alex Meechan took over in the summer of 2016 as the club became Bradford Park Avenue Community Football Club as a Community Benefit Society.
-Meechan was dismissed after a poor start as former Bradford City defender Mark Bower taking over team affairs.
+Meechan was dismissed after a poor start as former Bradford City defender Mark Bower took over team affairs.

 The side avoided relegation with a great run of form and then finished in seventh place in National League North in 2017-18 before losing in the play-offs to Brackley Town.
 In 2018-19 the team finished in the same position before losing in the play-offs to Spennymoor United.